-In the operational procedure POP 1 is the form 01.001 where the temperature information is managed according to the specification mentioned above.
+In the operational procedure POP 1 is the formulary 01.001 where the temperature information is managed according to the specification above mentioned.

 All QA/QC procedures are described in the operational procedure related to the maintenance and/or calibration of the equipment.